There are a few things to consider when selecting a floor plan for your home or building project:

 - Flow: A floor plan should have a natural flow that allows people to move easily from one room to another.
 Consider how people will enter and exit the home, as well as the location of staircases and other traffic areas.

-- Natural light: Natural light can make a big difference in the feel of a space, so consider the location of windows and how they will affect the layout of the floor plan.
+- Natural light: Natural light can make a big difference in the feel of a space, so consider the location of windows and how they will affect the layout.

 - Energy efficiency: Consider the orientation of the floor plan and whether it will take advantage of natural energy sources, such as passive solar heating.

 - Personal preference: Ultimately, the floor plan you choose should reflect your personal style and needs.
-Consider what is most important to you and look for a floor plan that meets those needs.
+Consider what is most important to you and look for a layout that meets those needs.

 Trending Floor Plans